dkayaa/coolgame_99/README.md

 # coolgame_99
 Exploring Game Dev using C++ and SDL.
-Its a pretty basic game where players navigate a maze to find the exit, whilst avoiding enemies.
+The task for players is to navigate a map and find the exit, whilst avoiding enemies.
+The game employs bounded BFS for efficient pathing with many enemies.
+The map is defined by the user to flexibly design levels.

 This repo is a WIP, a personal project which I work on whenever I've nothing else on.